 My health to better living

 For my club, my community, my country, and my world.

-- An adult leader brings together youth that have common interests.
+- An adult leader brings together youth who have common interests.

 - Youth choose one or more projects.

-- Projects are chosen from among 100 project areas offered, or if you don’t see the one you like, you can create your own project.
+- Projects are chosen from among 100 project areas offered, or if they don’t see the one they like, they can create their own project.

 - The group enrolls as a club, and meets together to learn and have FUN.
 Clubs are able to attend 4-H activities.

 · Citizenship and Civic Education

 · Personal Development and Leadership